Kissa530/Study-Spark/README.md

 # Study-Spark

-StudySpark is an AI-powered study assistant web application that helps students learn more efficiently using Google's Gemini AI.
-Users can create accounts, ask questions, generate quizzes, summarize notes, create flashcards, and practice with fill-in-the-blank questions.
+StudySpark is an AI-powered study assistant web application designed to help students learn more efficiently.
+The application uses Google's Gemini AI to answer questions, generate quizzes, summarize notes, create flashcards, and generate fill-in-the-blank practice questions.

+Users can create an account, log in, and access the StudySpark dashboard to use the available AI study tools.
+User account information is stored using MongoDB Atlas.

 ---